IsmaTIBU/PatotIA/README.md

 2. `python .\Backend\api.py`

 ## Expected Output
-After running the commands, you should see the following output in your terminal:
+After running the commands, you should see the following output in your terminal (it may take some time):

 ```
 ============================================================